DerekSelander/LLDB/README.md

   Example:

-      # Dump ALL the NSObject classes within the process
+      # Dump ALL the classes (Swift and Objective-C) found within the process
       (lldb) dclass

       # Dump ObjC/Swift info (if applicable) about the class "Hello.SomeClass" (same as dclass -i Hello.SomeClass)